-Dr Ventura has over 30 years of clinical practice experience, for the past 22 years as the owner of a multidoctor practice that was among the first in the nation to achieve recognition status in the National Committee for Quality Improvement back pain recognition program for physicians.
+Dr Ventura has over 30 years of clinical practice experience, for over 22 years as the owner of a multidoctor practice that was among the first in the nation to achieve recognition status in the National Committee for Quality Improvement back pain recognition program for physicians.

-For 16 years he served as clinical instructor in the department of family medicine at University of Rochester School of Medicine and as an associate clinical professor at New York Chiropractic College.
-He currently teaches an online course in evidence based practice for D'Youville College of Chiropractic and lectures for Primary Spine Provider Network on the role of the primary spine practitioner.
+For 16 years he served as clinical instructor in the department of family medicine at University of Rochester School of Medicine and as an associate clinical professor at New York Chiropractic College and for D'Youville College of Chiropractic and lectures for Primary Spine Provider Network on the role of the primary spine practitioner.

-He currently serves on the Center for Medicare/Medicaid Services technical expert panel to write quality metrics for Physicians Quality Reporting System (PQRS).
+He currently serves on the Center for Medicare/Medicaid Services technical expert panel.
 He currently serves on the board of the United States Bone and Joint Initiative and is on the musculoskeletal committee of the National Quality Forum.

 Thomas J. Neuner, D.C., J.D.

 Dr. Neuner is administrator of Michigan Spine and Joint Center, an integrated group of spine care specialists providing services which includes chiropractic, physiatry, interventional pain management and physical therapy.

 Dr. Neuner is also an allied chiropractic physician with Michigan Head and Spine Institute, one of our nation’s largest neurosurgical groups.

 He has been in practice as a chiropractic physician since 1984 and has a keen interest in the integration and coordination of varied health care practitioners in the field of spine care continuum.